wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Security configuration
 ----------------------
-Unlike regular Wazuh API configuration settings that can be changed in the :ref:`configuration file <api_configuration_file>`, the following Wazuh API security settings are only intended to be modified through a Wazuh API endpoint (``/security/config``), and they are applied to every Wazuh API in the cluster, in case there is one configured.
+Unlike regular Wazuh API configuration settings that can be changed in the :ref:`configuration file <api_configuration_file>`, the following Wazuh API security settings are only intended to be modified through a Wazuh API endpoint  (:api-ref:`PUT /security/config <operation/api.controllers.security_controller.put_security_config>`), and they are applied to every Wazuh API in the cluster, in case there is one configured.
 For more information on each of the settings, please check the :ref:`security configuration options <api_security_configuration_options>`.

 .. code-block:: yaml

     auth_token_exp_timeout: 3600
     rbac_mode: white

-It is needed to restart the Wazuh API for these changes to take effect.
-For some of them, it may be required to request a new JWT token too.

 Configuration endpoints
 -----------------------

 The Wazuh API has multiple endpoints that allow both querying and modifying part of its configuration.
 Those settings that could break access (such as IP, port, etc.) cannot be changed through the endpoints, so the only way to modify them is by accessing the ``api.yaml`` file described in the section :ref:`configuration file <api_configuration_file>`.

-The security configuration, which contains the ``auth_token_exp_timeout`` and ``rbac_mode`` settings, can only be queried and modified through the ``/security/config`` endpoint.
+The security configuration, which contains the ``auth_token_exp_timeout`` and ``rbac_mode`` settings, can only be queried and modified through the :api-ref:`GET /security/config <operation/api.controllers.security_controller.get_security_config>`, :api-ref:`PUT /security/config <operation/api.controllers.security_controller.put_security_config>` and :api-ref:`DELETE /security/config <operation/api.controllers.security_controller.delete_security_config>` Wazuh API endpoints.

 Get configuration
 ^^^^^^^^^^^^^^^^^
-- ``GET /manager/api/config``: Get the complete configuration of the node on which it is run.
+- :api-ref:`GET /manager/api/config <operation/api.controllers.manager_controller.get_api_config>`: Get the complete local Wazuh API configuration.
-- ``GET /cluster/api/config``: Get the complete configuration of all (or a list) of the cluster nodes.
+- :api-ref:`GET /cluster/api/config <operation/api.controllers.cluster_controller.get_api_config>`: Get the complete Wazuh API configuration of all (or a list) of the cluster nodes.
-- ``GET /security/config``: Get the current security configuration.
+- :api-ref:`GET /security/config <operation/api.controllers.security_controller.get_security_config>`: Get the current security configuration.

 Modify configuration
 ^^^^^^^^^^^^^^^^^^^^
-- ``PUT /manager/api/config``: Change part of the configuration of the node on which it is run.
+- :api-ref:`PUT /manager/api/config <operation/api.controllers.manager_controller.put_api_config>`: Modify the local Wazuh API configuration.
-- ``PUT /cluster/api/config``: Change part of the configuration of all (or a list) of the cluster nodes.
+- :api-ref:`PUT /cluster/api/config <operation/api.controllers.cluster_controller.put_api_config>`: Modify the Wazuh API configuration of all (or a list) of the cluster nodes.
-- ``PUT /security/config``: Change the security configuration.
+- :api-ref:`PUT /security/config <operation/api.controllers.security_controller.put_security_config>`: Modify the security configuration.

 Restore configuration
 ^^^^^^^^^^^^^^^^^^^^^
-- ``DELETE /manager/api/config``: Restore the default configuration of the node on which it is run.
+- :api-ref:`DELETE /manager/api/config <operation/api.controllers.manager_controller.delete_api_config>`: Restore the default local Wazuh API configuration.
-- ``DELETE /cluster/api/config``: Restore the default configuration of all (or a list) of the cluster nodes.
+- :api-ref:`DELETE /cluster/api/config <operation/api.controllers.cluster_controller.delete_api_config>`: Restore the default Wazuh API configuration of all (or a list) of the cluster nodes.
-- ``DELETE /security/config``: Restore the default security configuration.
+- :api-ref:`DELETE /security/config <operation/api.controllers.security_controller.delete_security_config>`: Restore the default security configuration.

-To apply the changes it is necessary to restart each Wazuh API whose configuration has changed:
+To apply the changes it is necessary to restart each Wazuh API whose configuration has changed (not neccesary for ``/security/config`` endpoints):

   a.
 For Systemd: